EXPLORE THIS STORY

 Legal and institutional framing dominates

-Idealization of the Dutch maritime law tradition
+Idealization of Dutch maritime law tradition

 Discover how another country covers this same story.